tomaszbk/bookshop_page/README.md

 # bookshop_page
-Simulation of a bookshop's web page, where the focus is not in the design(you'll notice), but in the backend software managing url's routes, the connection with a database and user's accounts
+Simulation of a bookshop's web page, where the focus is not in the design, but in the backend software managing url's routes, the connection with a database and user's accounts Also includes the web scraper used

 ~~Check it out! https://omega-bookshop.herokuapp.com/~~ (NOTE: Currently migrating to aws due to heroku's new policies)

 Made with:

 Python
 Django
-Html, css, js
 Sqlite
 Selenium
+Html, css, js

 ### Main challenges overcomed: